TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-01-18-failing-with-podman.md

 This is a general point: Every deviation from standard adds friction.
 I can absorb a Sunday of troubleshooting.
 But if I recommended this to my teams of developers, that's many work-days lost, plus ongoing support burden, plus "it works on my machine" debugging when setups drift.
 One of the major points of using containers is to reduce such friction, not add to it.

-The real cost of Docker Desktop licensing — $5/user/month or whatever it is now — suddenly looks cheap compared to developer time.
+The real cost of Docker Desktop licensing: $5/user/month or whatever it is now: suddenly looks cheap compared to developer time.

 ## Back to Docker Desktop